Authoritarian capitalism: Recent prominence

-While having been a relatively unknown system due to the failure of authoritarianism within the First World during the Cold War, with the transition of authoritarian countries such as China and Russia to capitalist economic models, authoritarian capitalism has recently rose into prominence.
+While having been a relatively unknown system due to the failure of authoritarianism within the First World during the Cold War, with the transition of authoritarian countries such as China and Russia to capitalist economic models, authoritarian capitalism has recently risen to prominence.
 While it was initially thought that changing to a capitalist model would lead to the formation of a liberal democracy within authoritarian countries, the continued persistence of an authoritarian capitalist models has led to this view decreasing in popularity.
 Furthermore, some have argued that by using capitalist economic models authoritarian governments have improved the stability of their regimes through improving the quality of life of their citizenship.
 Highlighting this appeal, Robert Kagan stated: "There's no question that China is an attractive model for autocrats who would like to be able to pursue economic growth without losing control of the levers of power".

 Moreover, authoritarian capitalist regimes have experienced notable growth in their economic production, with the International Monetary Fund stating that authoritarian capitalist countries experienced an average 6.28% GDP growth rate compared to the 2.62% of liberal capitalist countries.
-In addition, many have argued the inability of liberal capitalism, with the global financial crisis and the slow response of the United States government, to quickly respond to crisis compared to more authoritarian systems has been bought into prominence.
+In addition, many have argued the inability of liberal capitalism, with the 2008 financial crisis and the slow response of the United States government, to quickly respond to crisis compared to more authoritarian systems has been bought into prominence.
 In fact, many argue that authoritarian capitalism and liberal capitalism have or will compete on the global stage.

+According to political economist Radhika Desai, a Marxist scholar, certain factions of the capitalist class in the West, especially those who support the politics of Donald Trump in the US and Boris Johnson in the UK, favor a more authoritarian capitalism, often embracing protectionism, xenophobia, racism and misogyny as being complementary to economic neoliberalism.

 State capitalism

+Within countries that practice authoritarian capitalism, state capitalism is generally also present to some extent and vice versa.
+As such, there is a widespread confusion between the terms with them at times being treated as synonymous by individuals such as former Australian Prime Minister Kevin Rudd.